dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 _It is a compile-time error if an expression of the form `e <typeArguments>` occurs, and the static type of `e` is `Function` or `dynamic`._

-_It is a compile-time error occurs if a constructor tear-off denotes a generative constructor declared in an abstract class._
+_It is a compile-time error if a constructor tear-off denotes a generative constructor declared in an abstract class._

 _The basename of a constructor declared with `C.new` is `C`.
 It is a compile-time error if a class declares more than one constructor with the same basename._